Writing and SPAG

 Every term, writing moderation across year groups takes place to ensure that staff are consistent with their marking and assessment judgements.
 Each term, the children in school all produce a specific genre which ensures that the text can then be moderated across all year groups according to the National Curriculum aims.
 Writing moderation also takes place within our cluster- this ensures that other professionals uphold the same judgement and discussions can be held in regards to the sample pieces of writing.

-Writing lessons incorporate purposeful and relevant areas of cross-curricular learning such as during Science Week, the children all produce a piece of scientific writing to encourage writing across the curriculum.
+Writing lessons incorporate purposeful and relevant areas of cross-curricular learning to encourage writing across the curriculum.
+The children's work is produced for a specific purpose and audience.

 The introduction of the Power Up words several years ago, is still evident in planning and the children are encouraged to use this within their independent learning.
 Within writing, Alan Peat sentences structures are also visible after a recent re-launch to support the development of varying sentence structures.